This is a gear review about the Best Bike Helmets for Bike Touring, Bikepacking and Mountain Biking.

 In fact, with its 14 ventilation holes, it provides 25% more ventilation than the manufacturer’s previous model, with a combination of huge intake and exhaust ports.

-And this factor, combined with its relatively low weight of 12.3 oz / 350 grams, makes it comfortable for long hours of bike touring.
+This factor, combined with its relatively low weight of 12.3 oz / 350 grams, makes it comfortable for long hours of bike touring.

-It features cutting edge MIPS safety technology.
+It features cutting-edge MIPS safety technology.
 (More on MIPS technology in my buying guide later.)

-It offers an adjustable fit, and comes with an integrated visor.
+It offers an adjustable fit and comes with an integrated visor.

 There are 7 different color options to choose from to suit a variety of tastes.
 And it’s available in a wide range of sizes, starting from small, and going all the way up to XL/XXL.
 It comes backed by a lengthy, 3-year manufacturer warranty.

-Overall, this is a good lightweight bike helmet for bike touring, bikepacking or mountain biking.
+Overall, this is a good lightweight bike helmet for bike touring, bikepacking, or mountain biking.

 Compare Prices:

-Best Ventilated Bike Helmet
+Best Mountain Biking Helmet

-Smith Engage MIPS
+Smith Engage 2 MIPS

 But more importantly, it’s very safe for the wearer, thanks to the MIPS Brain Protection System, which serves to reduce the rotational forces caused by angled knocks to the head.